-She remains current with the latest research and advances in physical therapy, and practices evidence-based medicine to ensure delivery of personal and professional care to educate, empower and individualize your therapy program to meet your specific goals.
+She remains current with the latest research and advances in PT, and practices evidence-based medicine to ensure delivery of personal and professional care to educate, empower and individualize your therapy program to meet your specific goals.
 Dr. Haas is dedicated to returning you to an active, healthy and pain-free lifestyle.

 Running Analysis & Injury Prevention

 Improve your running performance & prevent running injuries.